 Be Correct and Safe First¶

 Being correct is our first principle.
-This means execute in a way that takes implicit dependency memory sharing into consideration.
+This means to execute in a way that takes implicit dependency memory sharing into consideration.
 You can do this by adding the implicit dependency edge to the execution graph.
-Or, even simpler, if the execution engine is mutate aware, as described in the dependency engine topic, push the operation in sequence and write to the same variable tag that represents the same memory region.
+Or, even simpler, if the execution engine is mutated aware, as described in the dependency engine topic, push the operation in sequence and write to the same variable tag that represents the same memory region.

 Always produce a safe memory allocation plan.
 This means never allocate the same memory to nodes that can be parallelized.
 This might not be ideal because sometimes memory reduction is more desirable, and we don’t gain too much when we can get multiple computing stream execution on the same GPU.

 Now we can safely perform some optimizations.
 The general idea is to try to encourage memory sharing between nodes that can’t be parallelized.
 You can do this by creating an ancestor relationship graph and querying it during allocation, which costs approximately \(O(n^2)\) in time to construct.
 We can also use a heuristic here, for example, color the path in the graph.
 As shown in the following figure, when you try to find the longest paths in the graph, color them the same color, and continue.

 After you get the color of the node, you allow sharing (or encourage sharing) only between nodes of the same color.

 This is a stricter version of the ancestor relationship, but it costs only \(O(n)\) of time if you search for only the first